aiven/aiven-docs/docs/tools/cli.md

 ## Getting started

-The `avn` client is an ideal way to use Aiven\'s services in a scriptable way.
+The `avn` client is an ideal way to use Aiven's services in a scriptable way.
 This tool accesses the same API that powers the web console.